foldl/GAAlloc/README.md

 ## Algorithm

-This module loads the model, builds all possible function scheduling schemes, and calculate a lower bound of memory requirement for each graph.
+This module loads the model, builds all possible function scheduling schemes, and calculate a lower bound of memory requirement for each scheme.
 This lower bound might be the infimum.
 Then it select the 5 scheduling schemes that have the least lower bounds, and use genetic algorithm on each scheme to search for the optimal allocation, i.e. memory requirement equals to the lower bound.